CamilleAnna/covid19ScotlandReports/README.md

-UPDATE OF 09/04:
-1) No manual edit on Scotland data needed anymore, using Feifei's code
-2) Fetches data not from sheet index but from sheet names, respectively "Scotland Deaths" and "Scotland Cases" (so order and number of sheets do not matter anymore).
-3) Added heatmap of pairwise epidemic progression comparison as figure 7
-4) Fixed discrepancy between inset and legend numbers reported for figure 1 (deaths).

 1) OUTSTANDING WORK IN PROGRESS:

+	- Data: Gile is working on a way to centralise the data, however until then, data required for this report to run correctly must follow the same layout and naming conventions as they had so far.
+See the ./data/2020-04-08 directory for model.
+	- pairwise heatmap for UK regions but for deaths (now provided for cases) --> would be exactly the same code as the one now for producing figure 3 but starting from the deaths data instead of the cases data
-	- pairwise heatmap of epidemic progression (by number of days ahead/behind) for each health board  --> see scratch code in ./archived_code/pariwise_heatmap
+	- pairwise heatmap for health boards (for cases and for deaths)  --> see scratch code in ./archived_code/pariwise_heatmap.
+Pretty much done except must figure out why the HB do not display in the correct order.

 2) FILES

 ./data: one directory per day.
 Each contains:
-	- The UK data from that Feifei uploads on the dropbox everyday
+	- The UK data from that Feifei uploads on the dropbox everyday (UK_data_2020-MM-DD.xlsx)

-	- The excel spreadsheet associated with the daily report that Giles sends
+	- The excel spreadsheet associated with the daily report that Giles sends (SARS-Cov-2-Scotland_all_2020-MM-DD.xlsx)

+	- The UK data for deaths, as sent by Giles for the 09/04 report (UK_Regions_Deaths_2020-MM-DD)

 In current state of things, this excel file is fetched from the dropbox (https://www.dropbox.com/home/Africa%20data) where Feifei uploads it.
 See with Giles for username and password.
 However this is changing (Gile setting up a more centralised database solution)